-For lovers of art and history, there is no more special place to visit than Florence’s Uffizi Gallery.
-Open to the public since 1765, this former magistrates office on the banks of the Arno welcomes some 2 million tourists a year.
+For lovers of art and history, there is no more special place to visit than Florence's Uffizi Gallery.
+Open to the public since 1765, this former magistrate's office on the banks of the Arno welcomes some two million tourists a year.

-The Uffizi’s collection is laid out in chronological order from the 13th to 17th centuries.
-So visitors get to experience the evolution of Italian art from the introduction of realism and perspective of Cimabue and Giotto through to the High Renaissance of Leonardo, Michelangelo, and Raphael, and finally to the Baroque of Caravaggio.
+The Uffizi's collection is laid out in chronological order from the 13th up to the 17th century.
+So visitors get to experience the evolution of Italian art, from the introduction of realism and perspective of Cimabue and Giotto up to to the High Renaissance of Da Vinci, Michelangelo, and Raphael, and finally to the Baroque chiaroscuro of Caravaggio.

 A visit to the Uffizi is a unique chance to commune with the protagonists of the Italian Renaissance.
 When planning a trip here, always remember that the Uffizi Gallery is closed on Mondays.